 Realising she was not able to carry on with this lifestyle, she began researching the different possibilities of a more holistic approach to her sport.
-Even though things seemed to be falling apart around her, she was determined to keep her dream of Tokyo 2020.
+Even though things seemed to be falling apart around her, she was determined to keep her dream of competing in the Olympics.
 After reading the book the Core, Stella was convinced Hintsa Performance’s approach would be the perfect fit.

 Caring team of experts

 Stella started her Hintsa coaching in August of 2018, in the middle of her competition season.
 Her journey began with thorough interviews, tests, hours of discussion and personal goal setting.
 She went through VO2max tests, to learn more about her physical state, followed by numerous blood tests that were analysed by doctors and nutritionist to help her improve her energy levels, recovery and overall health.